vansh-sharma-eng/portfolio_web/README.md

-👋 About This Project

-I built this portfolio using HTML, CSS, and JavaScript.
-My goal was to design a website that is:
-Clean
-Simple
-Easy to navigate
-Fully responsive (works on mobile, tablet, and desktop) The website includes:
-A short introduction about me
-The skills I am currently learning
-My projects

-A contact section
-✨ Features
-To improve user experience, I added:
-Responsive design for all devices
-Light and Dark mode (also follows system theme)
-Mobile navigation menu with auto-close feature
-Custom alert box
-Clean and minimal layout

-🔄 Recent Updates
-I regularly update this website as I learn new things.
-Recently, I improved:
-Custom navigation alerts
-Better spacing and layout for smaller screens
-Cleaner and more organized code structure
-Automatic system theme detection (Dark/Light mode)

-🛠 Tools & Technologies
-HTML
-CSS
-JavaScript
-Git & GitHub
-VS Code

-🚀 Projects
-Weather App
-A simple weather application that shows real-time weather data using an API.
-More projects will be added as I continue learning and building new things.

-❤️ Purpose
-I created this portfolio to improve my development skills and to build something meaningful that represents my journey.

-I will continue updating it with new projects, features, and improvements as I grow.
+# 🌐 Personal Portfolio Website

+Welcome to my personal portfolio!
+This project showcases my journey as a developer, the skills I’m learning, and the projects I’m building along the way.

+---

+## 👋 About This Project

+This portfolio is built using **HTML, CSS, and JavaScript** with a focus on simplicity and usability.

+### 🎯 Goals

+* Clean and minimal design
+* Easy navigation
+* Fully responsive across all devices (mobile, tablet, desktop)

+### 📌 What’s Inside

+* 👨‍💻 A short introduction about me
+* 📚 Skills I am currently learning
+* 🚀 Projects I’ve built
+* 📬 Contact section

+---

+## ✨ Features

+To create a smooth and modern user experience, this website includes:

+* 📱 Fully responsive design
+* 🌙 Light & Dark mode (follows system preference)
+* 📋 Mobile navigation menu with auto-close
+* 🔔 Custom alert system
+* 🎨 Clean and minimal UI

+---

+## 🔄 Recent Updates

+I continuously improve this portfolio as I learn new things.

+### 🆕 Latest Improvements

+* Improved custom navigation alerts
+* Better spacing and layout for smaller screens
+* Cleaner and more organized code structure
+* Automatic system theme detection (Dark/Light mode)

+---

+## 🛠 Tech Stack

+* **HTML5**
+* **CSS3**
+* **JavaScript (ES6+)**
+* **Git & GitHub**
+* **VS Code**

+---

+## 🚀 Projects

+### 🌦 Weather App

+A simple weather application that fetches real-time data using an API.

+> More projects coming soon as I continue learning and building!

+---

+## ❤️ Purpose

+This portfolio represents my growth as a developer.

+I built it to:

+* Improve my skills
+* Practice real-world development
+* Create something meaningful

+I will continue updating it with new features, projects, and improvements as I grow 🚀

+---

+## 📬 Contact

+Feel free to connect with me!

+* 💼 Portfolio: *(Add your live link here)*
+* 📧 Email: *(Add your email)*
+* 🔗 LinkedIn: *(Add your profile)*

+---

+## ⭐ Support

+If you like this project, consider giving it a ⭐ on GitHub!

+---

+> “Learning never stops — and neither does building.” 💡